hollaex/hollaex-kit/README.md

   }
   ```

-  - _order_canceled_: When a user order has been canceled in the queue, so it has not been added to the orderbook.
+  - _order_canceled_: When user's order is rejected in the queue, so it has not been added to the orderbook.

   ```json
   {